hofmannsven/mark-posts/README.txt

 == Changelog ==

 = 2.2.4 =
+* Adds support for the [WordPress playground](https://playground.wordpress.net/?plugin=mark-posts)
+* Hides new internal post types by default
 * Fixes broken access control vulnerability
   Thanks @truonghuuphuc for discovering and responsibly disclosing this vulnerability